 If you and your doctor have tried all the non-surgical options and your symptoms remain severe, you may want to consider surgery.
 Surgery consists of a simple incision where the tissue in your wrist is cut to permanently relieve the pressure on your nerve.
 This is done on an outpatient basis so you can sleep in your own bed that night.
 People normally return to work in 4 weeks – oftentimes sooner.
 Talk with your surgeon about what your healing process and timeline will be.

 Step 4: Live With Less Pain

 Carpal Tunnel Syndrome is very common especially among women and older adults.
 But it doesn’t have to limit what you do with your life.
 We strongly urge you to take the early warning signs seriously and get professional help to stop the progression of CTS before it becomes severe.

-Contact the experienced physicians at the Kennedy Center at Mercy Medical Center for your personal evaluation.
+Contact the experienced physicians at the Kennedy Center at Ascension Mercy Hospital for your personal evaluation.